More than $37 billion in disaster aid under scrutiny in congressional lame duck - NewsBreak

 More than $37 billion in disaster aid under scrutiny in congressional lame duck

-U.S. President Joe Biden speaks in the Roosevelt Room of the White House.
-(Win McNamee/Getty Images)

-WASHINGTON — The Biden administration wants Congress to approve more than $37 billion to help communities throughout the country recover from various natural disasters, including Hurricane Ian, which battered Florida and the Southeast U.S. in late September, and Hurricane F iona, which hit Puerto Rico.
+WASHINGTON — The Biden administration wants Congress to approve more than $37 billion to help communities throughout the country recover from various natural disasters, including Hurricanes Ian, which battered Florida and the Southeast U.S. in late September, and Fiona, which hit Puerto Rico.

 The supplemental funding request comes on top of a $9 billion COVID-19 funding request and a third request for nearly $38 billion in additional relief for Ukraine that the White House sent up to Capitol Hill in mid-November.